-- Extravasation of VISUDYNE®, especially if the affected area is exposed to light, can cause severe pain, inflammation, swelling or discoloration at the injection site.
+- Extravasation of VISUDYNE, especially if the affected area is exposed to light, can cause severe pain, inflammation, swelling or discoloration at the injection site.
+Necrosis at the injection site following extravasation has been reported.
 If extravasation does occur, the infusion should be stopped immediately.
 The extravasation area must be thoroughly protected from direct light until swelling and discoloration have faded in order to prevent the occurrence of local burn, which could be severe.
 Cold compresses should be applied to the injection site.
 Oral medication for pain relief may be administered.

 - Patients who experience severe decrease of vision of 4 lines or more within 1 week after treatment should not be retreated, at least until their vision completely recovers to pretreatment levels and potential benefits and risks of subsequent treatment are carefully considered by the treating physician.